2lar/b2/backend/docs/LEARNME.md

 ```

 **Key Learnings**:
-- The saga handler is the default live path; DI selects it when `FEATURE_SAGA_ORCHESTRATOR=true` (the default).
+- The saga handler is the sole live path now; the orchestrator remains only as a documented legacy reference.
 - Saga steps split the operation into compensable units with retries and explicit rollback hooks.
-- The legacy `CreateNodeOrchestrator` sticks around only as a feature-flagged fallback for emergencies.
 - Operation tracking (via `OperationStore`) and edge discovery live inside the saga data, enabling progress reporting.

 ### 📖 **Lesson 8: Query Handlers**